-Pumpkin puree adds a rich creaminess to this Pork, Black Bean, and Pumpkin Stew without adding milk or cream.
+Pumpkin puree adds a rich creaminess to this Pork and Pumpkin Stew with Black Beans without adding milk or cream.

 Chunks of pork shoulder are browned and then slowly cooked with onions, peppers, black beans, garlic, pumpkin puree, cumin, oregano, cinnamon, and chilies in a delicious broth with a splash of orange juice.

 To serve a crowd, try serving the stew ladled over some cooked rice.

 This page may contain affiliate links.
 I only recommend products that I would use myself.
 I may earn a small commission when you make purchases through these links at no additional cost to you.
 Thank you.
 As an Amazon Affiliate, I earn from qualifying purchases.
 For more information please read my Disclosure Policy.